arezamoosavi/alimo.github.io/index.md

 ### [Transfer Learning Application](https://github.com/arezamoosavi/circus_of_orchestra)

-**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets; this app is developed using docker.
+**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets; this app is built using docker.

 **Tools:** Docker, Tensorflow, Torch, Keras